-5.6.a Group's bonus funding mechanism and configuration by department
+5.6.c Group's bonus funding mechanism and configuration by department

-All of the Group's human resources incentive systems are funded by a structured bonus pool mechanism (cf. 5.3.).
+All of the Group's human resources incentive systems are funded by a structured bonus pool mechanism (see 5.3.) that requires the implementation of financing conditions at both the Group and department level.

-The Group's bonus pool is activated if, and only if, income before tax from continuing operations exceeds the minimum access threshold, and it gradually increases as the thresholds are exceeded, up to a predefined maximum (cap).
+The Group's bonus pool is activated if, and only if, having verified the conditions under the above point, Income before Tax from Continuing Operations exceeds the minimum access threshold, and it gradually increases as the thresholds are exceeded, up to a predefined maximum (cap).